othmaneechc/gee-exporter/README.md

-# Satellite Image Downloader
+# Tracking Progress Towards Sustainable Development Goal 6 Using Satellite Imagery

+This repository contains the code for the paper titled **"Tracking Progress Towards Sustainable Development Goal 6 Using Satellite Imagery"**.

+## Usage Instructions

 This repository contains a tool to download satellite images, located in `imageExporter.py`.
 The tool requires a `.csv` file with coordinates, the dataset to download images from (Sentinel, NAIP, Landsat), the desired dimensions of the output images, the output directory path, and an option to pansharpen images (only available for Landsat).

-## Usage Instructions

 ### Basic Command